 Zeek runs on Unix, Linux, and Mac OS.
 The system includes a scripting language that enables technicians to write their own capture routines and anomaly scans.
 This technical aspect might put many people off using the system.
 However, the monitor has a large following, so there is a big user community out there to advise newbies.
 A big problem with Zeek is that it doesn’t have its own front end, so it needs to be paired up with other interfaces.
 Kibana is probably the most regularly used interface for Zeek.

 Suricata is a NIDS that can be installed on Windows, Linux, Mac OS, and Unix.
-This is a fee-based system that applies application layer analysis, so it will detect signatures that are spread across packets.
+This is a fee-based system that applies application layer analysis, so it will detect signatures that are spread across data packets.
 Suricata monitors IP, TLS, TCP, and UDP protocol activity and focuses on key network applications, such as FTP, HTTP, ICMP, and SMB.
 It can also examine TLS certificates and focus on HTTP requests and DNS calls.
 There is also a file extraction facility that enables the analysis of virus-infected files.

 Suricata has a built-in scripting module that enables you to combine rules and get a more precise detection profile.
 This IDS uses both signature-based and anomaly-based detection methods.
-VRT rules files written for Snort can also be imported into Surcata because this IDS is compatible with the Snort platform.
+VRT rules files written for Snort can also be imported into Surcata because this intrusion detection system is compatible with the Snort platform.
 This also means that Snorby, BASE, Squil, and Anaval can serve as front ends to Suricata.
 However, the Suricata GUI is very sophisticated and includes graphical representations of data, so you might not need to use any other tool to view and analyze data.

 Sagan is a free host-based intrusion detection system that can be installed on Unix, Linux, and Mac OS.
 You can’t run Sagan on Windows but you can feed Windows event logs into it.
 Data gathered by Snort, Suricata, or Bro can be imported into Sagan, which gives the data analytical tool of this utility a NIDS perspective as well as its native HIDS capabilities.
 Sagan is also compatible with other Snort-type systems, such as Snorby, BASE, Squil, and Anaval, which could all provide a front end for data analysis.